Last updated on December 23rd, 2019 at 10:04 pm

 If you are a Thai iced coffee purist I must offer this disclaimer.
 I have taken shortcut upon shortcut with these popsicles and then I dipped those shortcuts in chocolate.
 Chocolate is not traditional but I can’t help it; I am a slave to the theobromine.
 To be fair and honest I must further confess

 - I use instant coffee

 - I use canned coconut milk

 On the flip side, these popsicles are so quick to prepare and require no cooking skills other than stirring.
-What can I say, I like my treats quick, simple and delicious.

 Lightly spiced with cardamon, these creamy coffee popsicles are made sweet with just the right amount of coconut condensed milk and I think made even better with a touch of rich dark chocolate.
 Of course you can make them without chocolate but I am not sure if we can still be friends.
 Chocolate has always been my first love and coffee and chocolate…well, that’s just food fairytale right there.
 Enjoy.

 If you like exotic flavours you might also like: